MathandPhysicsStuff/MathandphysicsStuff/README.md

 ### Hi there 👋

 Hobbyest Programmer

--------------------I'm interested in using computers and mathematics to create art.
+I'm interested in using computers and mathematics to create art.
 Also making chess engines and low level programming.

 ### Skills